 Once eligible, a formal acknowledgement of the nomination will be made to the nominee by the Pro-Dean (T&L) to respect their achievement and to inform them of the support of their peers.
 These nominees will then be asked to consider the Faculty Teaching Award and, if willing, will then be asked to provide a short statement typically of not more than two pages.
 The focus should be upon areas such as unit design, approaches to lecturing, new forms of assessment, promotion of independent learning, fostering engagement, and the wider student experience.

 An awards panel will then assess these statements, supplemented by other evidence of teaching excellence such as USS data, HoD/CoD letters of support and available student commendations.
-This panel will be chaired by the Pro Dean T&L, Colm Harmon, and will have at least one former winner of a Faculty award as a member.
+This panel will be chaired by the Deputy Pro Dean T&L, James Curran, and will have at least one former winner of a Faculty award as a member.